ernanni/worldwise/README.md

 # React + Vite

+## To run this app and the server proceed with two terminals

+- 1: npm run/yarn dev
+- 2: npm run/yarn server

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: